ten7/hosting-drupal-on-kubernetes/lab04_configuration.md

 With our Secret created, let's put it to use on our web deployment.

 1. Using a text editor, open the `web.yml` file you created earlier in the class.
-2. Update the `Deployment` definition.
-Add the `volumes` section.
+2. Update the `Deployment` definition to add the `volumes` section.
 It should be at the indent level as `containers`:
 ```yaml
   volumes:
     - name: "vol-drupal-db"